Gagudju Crocodile Hotel: Impact and criticism

 The Crocodile Hotel has featured in a number international travel blogs and magazines owing to its unique appearance.
 It is frequently included in lists of odd and quirky hotels around the world by publications including Condé Nast Traveler, India's Outlook and New Zealand's Stuff.
 Kalya Ryan, in Lonely Planet's 50 Places To Stay To Blow Your Mind described it as having an "undeniably quirky edge, but nothing tacky".
 In 2016, the hotel won a Tourism Northern Territory Brolga Award for best unique accommodation.

 The Gagudju Association was initially established to distribute royalties from uranium mining in Kakadu amongst local Aboriginal people and provide self-determination on how best to use this money to benefit the community.
 Under this model, the hotel's development was seen as a revenue-focussed investment, rather than a social enterprise and the association has little involvement in running it.

 Although the venture has proven profitable, supporting an argument that it has provided economic benefits and employment without "selling-out" customs and traditions, it is not without criticism.
-During 2000 the hotel hosted a hospitality traineeship program for 22 indigenous participants.
-Despite this, during the same year only 6 aboriginal people were employed by the Gagudju Association's tourism ventures.
+In 2000 the hotel hosted a hospitality traineeship program for 22 indigenous participants.
+Despite this, in 2000 only 6 aboriginal people were employed by the Gagudju Association's tourism ventures.

 In 1999, The Guardian reported that the association was forced to sell off assets from the hotel to pay debts owing from other parts of its operations.
 It was revealed that a large percentage of other mining royalties had been spent on alcohol while the local aboriginal community lived in poverty.
 Although drinking in public places is banned within the Jabiru, the hotel's public bar holds one of the few liquor licences in the town, facilitating problematic drinking that can damage the employment prospects of local aboriginal people and leading to erosion of traditional culture.

-A further criticism raised by some local elders is that the increasing numbers of tourists brought in by the Croc Hotel and other developments have interfered with hunting and fishing practices as well as a loss of privacy around traditional ceremonies within Kakadu and facilitated alcohol abuse that has eroded cultural customs.
+A further criticism raised by some local elders is that the increasing numbers of tourists brought in by the Croc Hotel and other developments have interfered with hunting and fishing practices, and a loss of privacy around traditional ceremonies within Kakadu and facilitated alcohol abuse that has eroded cultural customs.